Evan's Computer Recommendations

 3. Windows Update

-When MS releases an operating system (OS) like XP, much testing usually takes place to assure its viability.
+When MS releases an operating system (OS) like XP or Windows 7, much testing usually takes place to assure its viability.
 But, as time goes by, vulnerabilities are found and exploited.
 To counter this, MS releases patches to correct the OS in the form of updates.
 Some of these updates are classified as "critical."

 All critical updates must be downloaded and installed!!!!